-The Principles for Accessing and Using Publicly Funded Data for Health Research provide information and guidance for researchers and organisations when researchers seek permission from organisations to access and use data for their research.
+The Principles for Accessing and Using Publicly Funded Data for Health Research (the Principles) provide information and guidance for researchers and organisations when researchers seek permission from organisations to access and use data for their research.

 The Principles have been developed by NHMRC on the advice of researchers, consumer representatives and organisations that hold data.
 They represent a common view about sharing the data, and the roles and responsibilities of all parties.

-Why are the Principles needed?
+Why the Principles are needed

 There are many different policies, legislation, organisational processes and researcher practices guiding the access to data for research purposes.
 What is missing is a common set of principles that all parties agree is important.